abdelrahman-2513/backend-test/README.md

 # Product Inventory API

 This API is designed to manage a **Product Inventory System** with support for both **MongoDB** and **PostgreSQL** databases.
 The API provides authentication, authorization, and full CRUD operations for products.
+If you want to use mysql db its just change the db type on the datastore of relational database also change the connection cerdential on the env file.

 ## Features
 - **Dual Database Support**: Works with both **MongoDB** and **PostgreSQL**.